-This article was co-authored by Nathan Digmann, Financial Advisory Intern at Wipfli Hewins Investment Advisors, based in Milwaukee, WI.
+This article was co-authored by Nathan Digmann, Associate Advisor at Wipfli Hewins Investment Advisors, based in Milwaukee, WI.

 A college education can teach you many things — from building and running a business to managing and balancing your time.
 However, there is one area in which the education system may have failed you: handling your personal finances.
 Don’t get us wrong; we love to hear commencement speakers encourage all of the dreamers in the room to keep dreaming.
 But where are the speeches discussing the role your financial health will play in your success?